SimSCOOD: Systematic Analysis of Out-of-Distribution Generalization in Fine-tuned Source Code Models: Experiments

 \section{Experiments}

-In this section, we first articulate the experiment setups, including the pre-trained program models, downstream tasks, and OOD data construction process.
-Then, we demonstrate the model's performance in different OOD scenarios.
-We also analyze how well the model can generalize in various scenarios by revealing 50\% of the masked data to the model.
-In the following, we call the 50\% masked-out cases generalization scenarios.
-Furthermore, we investigate the inductive bias of the models in generating unseen language elements.
+In this section, we first articulate the experiment setups, including the pretrained models, downstream tasks, and the OOD data construction process.
+Then, we demonstrate the model performance in different OOD scenarios.
+We also analyze how well the model can perform by revealing 50\% of the masked data ($\approx 1.5\%$ of the entire fine-tuning data) to the model.
+In the following, we call the 50\% masked-out cases \raredata.